-We run a number of digital skills training sessions each term.
+We run a number of skills training sessions each term.

 To book onto a session, follow its link below (you'll need to log in to the booking system).
 If a session you're interested in is full, sign up onto the waiting list — if we have enough interest in a session we may repeat it.
-You'll also find copies of our slides throughout the Skills Guides.
+You'll also find copies of our slides throughout the Skills Guides

 We also run a number of specialised training sessions for staff and research postgraduates:

 We have a broad range of content as part of the programme (including our Digital Wednesdays), but each term we aim to include the following eight core sessions:

 |"Where did I read that thing?": Reference management|

 |Let's get critical II: Finding the right reading|

 |Let's get critical III: How to read an article|

 |Let's get critical IV: Active critical reading|

 |It's all in the presentation: creating and presenting your slides|